- Two fixed glass panels in the roof above the driver’s and passenger’s seats

 In comparison with the Chiron with a standard roof, the Chiron Sky View also offers 2.7 additional centimetres of headroom.

-Bugatti plans to present the Chiron Sky View at the Monterey Car Week in California at the end of August 2018.
+Bugatti plans to present the Chiron with the new Sky View at the Monterey Car Week in California at the end of August 2018.